Duper: The format that's super!

 {

-Parsers should preserve identifier information.
+Parsers should preserve identifier information on a best-effort basis.
 Deserializers may ignore identifiers, or use them for validation.
-Serializers may choose to output or omit identifiers by the user's request.
+Serializers may choose to output or omit identifiers, per the user's request.

 Filename extension